- When the domain is not working, it's likely an issue at the user's end.

 2. Flush and reset the DNS cache in Windows

-Your operating system also saves DNS information and your browser will sometimes try to use this cached data if it can’t find DNS information in its cache.
+Your operating system also saves DNS information, and your browser will sometimes try to use this cached data if it can’t find DNS information in its cache.

-4. Make sure your domain is registered with the right name servers
+3. Make sure your domain is registered with the right name servers

 When using these lookups remember to insert your domain name (windowsreport) followed by the top-level domain (.com).
 You don’t have to worry about the subdomain (www.).
 Your input should look something like windowreport.com.

 That’s it!
 One of these solutions should have helped when the domain was not working, and things should be up and running now.